-The Figure It In Empowerment Model
+The Figure It In DOT (Deepen.
+Orient.
+Transform.)
+Model

 These are the Archetypal Relationship Polarities we all face when we hold a mindset of scarcity or believing that the world around (or within) us has "not enough" of what we need.

 “it reminds me of a blend of Myers Briggs personality types, with the ancient Enneagram types, and of course is Jungian with the archetypes etc., and even more deeply than all those it seems rather Christlike.
 If you strip away the dogma and the doctrine and just absorb the love message of Christ as seen in the New Testament, he was the exemplary compassionate role model.
 The shining glory part of the Returning to Compassion model for me is the visually graphic display, multi colored, multi leveled way of seeing how all of what we are is intertwined and counter balancing, and old and new all at once.
 It is beautiful, and with the graphic and being able to "see" the ideas you are relaying, this is really powerful.”
 Holly P, 8/8/18

 The model you have developed is excellent.
 This model is based on similar philosophies that are found in Buddha’s teachings.
 It reminded me of the basic root of Buddhism, only with a Western twist.
 The model allows space to open up around our existence details.
 This provides clarity and offers an opportunity to go beyond the mind which in turn cancels out concepts of duality / separation.
 I feel that your model will be beneficial for individuals and will give a person stepping stones on the inward path to remember the self or one that is the essence of the totality.
 To know the “self” is to know all people and all objects in the universe.
 There is no separation other than that which a conditioned mind has taught us to accept as a reality that is actually an illusion.
 The obvious oneness of life and the potential to manifest things in our existence becomes very clear as the haze of mind deception disappears.